yaelhayem/TDSADH18/docs/instructions.md

 **For the Markdown/HTML Practicum, the class will use GitHub to collaborate in creating a web site composed primarily of transcribed historical archives.**

-Choices to be made/Questions to Answer:
+Practicum Outcomes:

 1. Students will create an HTML page, a CSS document, and Markdown documents.

-2. What specific editing techniques should be explored?
+2. Specific techniques to apply:

-   For example, if the students are transcribing newspaper articles, they might be asked to get as close to the original as possible by using headline text/font, indenting of paragraphs, lists with numbers, including photos, etc.
+   For example, if the document being transcribed is a newspaper article, the idea is to get as close to the original as possible by using headline text/font, indenting of paragraphs, lists with numbers, including photos, etc.
-   Are footnotes required?
-Optional?
-   Other formatting requirements/options?
+   Footnotes may be required, as will other formatting options.

 3. What item type(s) are acceptable/required?